objectcrunch/Orderwise/README.md

 <br />

-The solution include the release assets inside the `release.zip` which can be run by step `2` below.
+The solution includes the release assets inside the `release.zip` which can be run by step `2` below.

 To build and run the project, open a command prompt to the root of the solution, and perform the following: